 Based in Addis Ababa, Ethiopia, he now works independently with individuals, businesses and ELT institutions around the world.

 Liam specialises in L&D programme design for management and staff and increasingly with a new focus on BiteSize programmes and “Awaydays” to help people spend more time ‘on the business’ rather than ‘in the business’.

 Katherine is a past LAM SIG IATEFL scholarship winner (2016) and has given regular talks on English language teaching and academic management at IATEFL and other international and local conferences.
 She holds an M.Ed. from Minsk State Linguistic University (1999), Cambridge CELTA, IH CELTYL, Cambridge Delta, IH Certificate in Educational Management, and is currently studying towards her second Master’s at NILE (Norwich Institute for Language Education).

-From 2014 to 2019 she worked as an academic manager at the British Council Ukraine and is now is a member of the British Council Global Teaching Excellence working group, as well as a Professional Skills trainer, teacher and course writer.
+From 2014 to 2019 she worked as an academic manager at the British Council Ukraine and is now a member of the British Council English Online team, as well as a Professional Skills trainer and course writer.
 She blogs about teaching, learning and managing at Kate’s ELT Crate eltcrate.wordpress.com.

 She spends her free time reading science fiction and fantasy, working out at the gym, listening to extreme metal, watching Asian dramas, or doing all of it at once.